Small Employer Group Health Insurance

 We’ll show fully insured vs. level-funded vs. self-funded side by side and explain the tradeoffs in plain English.

-Stop-loss insurance is the layer that makes level-funded and self-funded plans practical for smaller employers.
-It caps exposure to large claims (specific stop-loss) and, in many designs, can cap total annual claims exposure (aggregate stop-loss).
-The attachment points, contract basis, and underwriting terms determine how protected the employer truly is and how much premium is paid for that protection.
+Stop-loss insurance is the protection layer that makes level-funded and self-funded plans practical for smaller employers who want claims transparency and cost alignment without open-ended financial exposure.
+It caps the employer’s exposure to large individual claims — specific stop-loss — and in many designs also caps total annual claims exposure through aggregate stop-loss.
+The attachment points, contract basis, reimbursement timing, and underwriting terms of stop-loss coverage determine how genuinely protected the employer is and how the plan performs when a real high-cost claim year arrives.

 Building a Small Employer Benefits Strategy That Works in Real Life